lwhorton/lwhorton.github.io/_posts/2017-05-17-stone-castles.md

 experience a rather steep curve.

-If we accept that castles are ineffective under a certain size, that we cannot build sizeable castles from mud, and that larger castles introduce unavoidable complexity, we must also accept the associated consequences.
+If we accept that castles are ineffective under a certain size, that we cannot build sizable castles from mud, and that larger castles introduce unavoidable complexity, we must also accept the associated consequences.
 Stone is harder to form than mud and requires the deft hand of an artisan.
 Architecting a castle requires substantial time and energy.
 Supporting the complex interactions of